sharunnd/story-generator-ai/README.md

 # story-generator-ai
-It is a storytelling website powered by the OpenAI API.
+It is a story-generating website powered by the OpenAI API.

 # To visit my website [Click here](https://story-generator-theta.vercel.app/)